 - Make sure you remove the exhaust tubing from the vehicle for welding and should not be welded while still attached to the car.

 - Maintain a low amperage on your welding machine to avoid burning through the exhaust tubing.
 In this case a 120v stick welder will be best option.

 Welding an exhaust pipe requires a lot of care.
 They are usually made of steel alloy consisting of stainless steel and Inconel.
-On top of that, exhaust pipes are generally thin, requiring extra caution when welding to prevent burn through.
+On top of that, exhaust pipes are generally thin, requiring extra caution when welding stainless steel to prevent burn through.